georgethomps/PyMsgr/README.md

 **Running the PyMsgr as a standalone application**

 1. Make sure your contacts CSV, PyMsgr.py script, and Scripts folder all placed in the same folder.
+Make sure your contacts CSV precisely matches the structure on the 'contacts.CSV' in this repository!

 2. Open your local terminal and cd into the folder where you placed the files from step 1.